by Myrah and Team AYEINA

 Eat the right amount of Sunnah foods like lentils, dates, and honey as they are known for their physical and mental health benefits.
 Balance is crucial as an excess of any type of food harms our overall health hence affecting our mental abilities too.

 Sunnah of Muhammad ﷺ also teaches us moderation and balance – 1/3 food, 1/3 water, and 1/3 air (space left for breathing).
-A dehydrated body created a dehydrated brain which leads to everyday challenges around mood, concentration, and feelings of peace and contentment.
+A dehydrated body creates a dehydrated brain which leads to everyday challenges around mood, concentration, and feelings of peace and contentment.
 Staying hydrated is essential to being able to develop healthy emotional regulation skills.
 Good mental health requires a healthy brain, and without water, that healthy brain is not possible.

 3. Seek help through patience and prayer